oneleif/VaporWebsite/README.md

 ![OneLeif Logo](https://github.com/oneleif/olDocs/blob/master/assets/images/oneleif_logos/full_logo/oneleif_whiteback.png)
 ## Project Info

-This project is a central repository for the **oneleif** website.
+This project is a central repository for the [**oneleif** website project](https://github.com/oneleif/olWebsite-React).
 The website will feature articles, social information and serves as a central place to share information and be recruited.

 This repository specifically holds the backend for serving up API requests and pre-rendered HTML views.